RaspberryCoinOrg/RaspberryCoinCore/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the RaspberryCoin Core software, see https://raspberrycoin.org/downloads, or read the docs.
+For more information, as well as an immediately useable, binary version of the RaspberryCoin Core software, see https://raspberrycoin.org/downloads, or read docs.

 License
 -------